Best 10-Person Tent for Family Camping Adventures

 Interior Space: ~150 sq. ft. ⸱ Peak Height: 11’ 2” ⸱ Weight: 95 lbs.

-This glamping tent is the most luxurious on our list.
-It’s made with extra-burly, waterproof, 10.10 oz. army duck cotton canvas.
+This home away from home is made with extra-burly, waterproof, 10.10 oz. army duck cotton canvas.
 It also has double-stitched seams with reinforced corners for added durability and uses galvanized steel poles in combination with a proprietary shock-absorbing grounding system which makes it a standout performer in bad weather.

 The Avalon Bell is the only tent on our list, excluding the NTK Arizona, that is suitable for year-round use.
 In summer, the breathable cotton canvas and built-in roof vents help prevent overheating.
 In winter, the pre-installed, heat-resistant, silicone-coated stove jack can be used to keep everyone inside extra-cozy, no matter how low the temperature gets.